cdrischler/compphysics-summer-tutorials/fortranC/README.md

 of code.
 Consequently, both in Fortran and in other languages, the focus has been shifting towards adding features that would enhance the programmer's productivity.

-As example, in 2014 16 well known climate models were analyzed.
+As example, in 2014, 16 well known climate models were analyzed.
 They were all written in Fortran.
 Why do they still use Fortran?

- - *Performance*: Fortran is fast, in cases faster than C, and e.g. climate modeling like much of scientific computing is all about speed.
+ - **Performance**: Fortran is fast, in cases faster than C, and e.g. climate modeling like much of scientific computing is all about speed.

- - *Parallelism*: Performance necessitates parallelism, and Fortran implemented this long before other languages
+ - **Parallelism**: Performance necessitates parallelism, and Fortran implemented this long before other languages.

- - *Reuse*      : Backward compatibility means that exisiting libraries can easily be reused.
+ - **Reuse**: Backward compatibility means that exisiting libraries can easily be reused.

- - *Arrays*     : Fortran supports multi-dimensional arrays, slicing, reduction, reshaping, and many optimization for array based calculations like vectorization
+ - **Arrays**: Fortran supports multi-dimensional arrays, slicing, reduction, reshaping, and many optimization for array based calculations like vectorization

- - *Longevity*  : Models in e.g. Climate science, Fluid Dynamics and similar should not be implemented in languageas that (i) are not backward compatible, and (ii) always change.
+ - **Longevity**: Models in e.g. Climate science, Fluid Dynamics and similar should not be implemented in languageas that (i) are not backward compatible, and (ii) always change.
 If you write a code in Fortran today, it is still likely to work in 20 years.

- - *Effort*     : Can you imagine how much effort would be involved in re-engineering complex models?
+ - **Effort**: Can you imagine how much effort would be involved in re-engineering complex models?
                  New languages may be problematic in that respect.

- - *MPI*        : The Message Passing Interface (MPI) is a gateway to high-performance computing, and Fortran handles it well.
+ - **MPI**: The [Message Passing Interface](https://en.wikipedia.org/wiki/Message_Passing_Interface) (MPI) is a gateway to high-performance computing, and Fortran handles it well.

 Fortran was designed for scientific computing.
 Sure, Fortran is old, but so is Unix, and C as well.